Composer, lyricist, arranger, orchestrator, musical director, record producer and musician, Ernest

 Luther King Suite brought NBC-TV an Emmy.

-Davis’ long awaited new CD “I Remember Love” with composer and musical director Ernest McCarty at the helm, raises the standard for all divas.
-Tee, a former member of The Emotions, is at her highest level.
-Every love song, a gem wrapped in velvet and silk, will remind you why you are craving to hear a singer with real vocal talent these days.
-The dozen songs written and arranged especially for Tee are perfection and delivered with her usual mesmerizing vocalizations.
-Tee is currently appearing on tour with Sue Conway and the famed gospel group, The Victory Singers and is also performing with the West Coast group Tour De 4Force.
+With composer and musical director Ernest McCarty at the helm, Theresa Davis' vocals on "I Remember Love" raises the standard for all divas.
+Theresa (Tee) Davis, a former member of The Emotions, is at her highest level.
+Every love song, a gem by McCarty, is wrapped in velvet and silk, and will remind you why are craving to hear a singer with real vocal talent these days.
+The dozen songs written and arranged specifically for Tee are perfection and delivered with her usual mesmerizing vocalizations.

 Davis’ new CD “Someone